Fraud Blocker

 Psychotherapy, also known as “talk therapy,” is a process focused on helping you heal from mental health disorders and improve your life.
 It can be an incredibly effective treatment for a wide variety of issues, including depression, anxiety, post-traumatic stress disorder (PTSD), and more.

-There are many different types of psychotherapy, each with its own unique approach.
+There are many different types of psychotherapy, each with its unique approach.
 Some of the most common types of therapy include:

 Cognitive-behavioral therapy: This type of therapy focuses on helping you identify and change negative thought patterns and behaviors that contribute to your mental health disorder.